 One of our trained peer leaders guides a peer discussion with participants of a letters exchange, following principles of group therapy and cognitive behavioral therapy to encourage openness and empathy.
 Having a Letters to Strangers individual lead the discussion can help ease any stress/burdens/fears an organization’s member may have if they are tasked with overseeing their peers’ discussion themselves, especially when sensitive issues arise.

 A team of Letters to Strangers’ trained moderators reviews and reports on overarching themes and learnings from an organization’s submitted letters and curates (such as based on themes or emotions of an organization’s choice) a selection of those letters for the organization to share as they desire, such as via rotational features on the office break room walls, on the organizational website, on an employee portal, or more to help create a culture of empathy and connectedness.

-A moderator or team of moderators trained through the Letters to Strangers moderation process and who passed our custom moderation exam reviews, adds trigger warnings, flag, and otherwise approves letters submitted by your group as part of a letter exchange process.
+A moderator or team of moderators trained through the Letters to Strangers moderation process and who passed our custom moderation exam will review, add trigger warnings, flag, and otherwise approve letters submitted by your group as part of a letter exchange process.

 Custom Letter Exchange Portal